-MINNEAPOLIS – Today the United States Olympic & Paralympic Committee announced that the greater Minneapolis area has been selected as the site of the 2020 U.S. Paralympic Team Trials for cycling, swimming and track and field.
+MINNEAPOLIS – Today the United States Olympic & Paralympic Committee announced that the greater Minneapolis area has been selected as the site of the 2020 U.S. Paralympic Team Trials for cycling, swimming and track & field.
 The multi-sport trials presented by The Hartford will select the athletes who will represent Team USA at the Paralympic Games Tokyo 2020 and will take place June 25-28, 2020.

 Mallory Weggemann, Paralympic swimmer, gold medalist and local athlete

 Lex Gillette, Paralympic long jumper, 4-time silver medalist